 Create a zone-redundant virtual network gateway in availability zones

 You can deploy VPN and ExpressRoute gateways in Azure availability zones.
 This brings resiliency, scalability, and higher availability to virtual network gateways.
 Deploying gateways in availability zones physically and logically separates gateways within a region, while protecting your on-premises network connectivity to Azure from zone-level failures.
-For more information, see About zone-redundant virtual network gateways, What are availability zones?, and Availability zone service and regional support.
+For more information, see About zone-redundant virtual network gateways, What are availability zones?, and Azure regions with availability zones.

 Azure portal workflow